karandesai04/Data-Mining-Project-Spring-2018/README.md

 # Data-Mining-Project-Spring-2018
 Predicting Customer Life-Time Value (ltv) for an Online Greeting Card Company

-Team: Karan Hiren Desai, Disha Mahesh Nathani
+Team: Karan Desai, Disha Nathani, Adarsh Saboo, Tushar Advani

 Problem Statement: Key tasks 1.Develop an attrition model, to predict whether a customer will cancel their subscription in the near future.
 Characterize your model performance.
 2.Develop a model for estimating the ltv of a customer.
 Characterize your model performance.
 3.Develop a customer segmentation scheme.
 Include in this scheme the identification of sleeping customers, those that are no longer active but have not canceled their account.